aforward9600/pokemonpalette/README.md

   - AI scoring imposes a very heavy penalty for potentially switching in pokemon with less than 1/4 HP
   - AI switch scoring now penalizes bad match-ups between player and enemy 'mon types

-- Trainer ai routine #3 added to the following trainer classes
-  - jr trainer M/F, tamer, scientist, lass, gentleman, black belt, bird keeper, engineer,
-  - chief, bruno, brock, agatha, juggler
-- Trainer ai routine #4 added to the following trainer classes -cueball, psychic, hiker, rocket, black belt, tamer, lass, jr trainer M/F, cooltrainer M/F, gentleman, pokemaniac -all rival phases, prof.oak, chief, gym leaders, elite-4
+- Trainer ai routine #4 added to the following trainer classes -jr trainer M/F, pokemaniac, hiker, cueball, psychic, tamer, black belt, rocket, cooltrainer M/F, gentleman, channeler -all rival phases, all gym leaders, elite-4, prof.oak, chief

 - Trainer AI battles now track which enemy pkmn have already been sent out, so allows for new functionality:
   - Trainer pkmn DVs are remembered between switching, and new ones won't be generated on every send-out